This page is sponsored by:

 Criswell (1907-1982)

-Born Jerome Criswell in 1907, Criswell started his professional career as a journalist and radio personality.
+Born Jerome Criswell on August 18, 1907 Criswell started his professional career as a journalist and radio personality.
 He began making outrageous predictions as a gag while on a radio program; soon, however, he became famous for his psychic abilities, appearing on television often from the 1950s through the 1970s.
 Criswell frequently admitted he had no psychic powers, yet the gag continued.
 B movie fans will recognize Criswell from Ed Wood's films Plan Nine from Outer Space (1959; with Tor Johnson); Night of the Ghouls (1959; with Tor Johnson and Kenne Duncan); and Orgy of the Dead (1965; with Pat Barrington).
-Criswell departed in October 1982 at the age of 75.
+Criswell departed on October 4, 1982 at the age of 75 and was survived by his wife, Halo Meadows (1905-1985).

 Jim Davis (1909-1981)